By Jane Searing, CPA

 This relief to the Excess Business Holdings rules has been lobbied for long and hard by several private foundations with significant business holdings which are 100% owned and operated to fulfill a charitable mission, but are fundamentally a profitable business enterprise.
 This shift in the tax law comes as welcome relief to these organizations and a fantastic estate planning opportunity to many closely held family businesses who would like to use those businesses to fund the family private foundation.

-If you have questions or would like to explore how these change in the law would be beneficial to your estate and gift planning, then please contact your Clark Nuber tax team member to set up an appointment or contact us at email@example.com.
+If you have questions or would like to explore how these changes in the law would be beneficial to your estate and gift planning, then please contact your Clark Nuber tax team member to set up an appointment.

 1Substantial Contributor as defined in section 4958(c)(3)(C) is the definition used throughout this new Code section.